Marathon US hearings to decide fate of COVID shots for tots

 WHAT ABOUT MODERNA AND OLDER KIDS?

-On Tuesday, the FDA’s advisers will consider whether to clear Moderna shots for older kids, those 6 to 17 -- a decision that might alleviate some parent confusion.
+On Tuesday, the FDA’s advisers will consider Moderna shots for older kids, those 6 to 17 -- a decision that might alleviate some parent confusion.

 The agency has held up the teen vaccine for months while it investigated a rare side effect, heart inflammation.
 That’s mostly a risk for teen boys and young men, and also can occur with the Pfizer vaccine.